terra10/codefest_serverless-awslambda/Lab003/README.md

 Request:
 ```
 {
-  "beer_name": "Heiniken",
+  "beer_name": "Heineken",
   "beer_date": "2019-01-31"
 }
 ```
-If all goes well you should receive a 201 with response:
+If all goes well you should receive a 201 with a response:
 ```
 {
     "id": "fd82d0f7-4f1f-11e9-ad55-8f9bc03fc504"